CyberT33N/ufw-cheat-sheet/README.md

 # Deny forward, incoming & outgoing

-The following code will not allow traffic from your own device e.g. WLAN/LAN to any other Port than DNS (53), local (192.168.0.0/16), NORDVPN(51820) & OPENVPN (1197).
+The following commands will not allow traffic from your own device e.g. WLAN/LAN to any other Port than DNS (53), local (192.168.0.0/16), NORDVPN(51820) & OPENVPN (1197, 1194).

 If connected to VPN we will allow only http, https & DNS:
 ```shell